 Design is a business of trust.
 It is thinking made visual, a balance between form and function.
 You will create something out of nothing.
 It’s not just what it looks like but how it works.

-There are many opportunities in design, you could work in any of the following sectors:
+You could work in any of the following sectors:

 - Graphic and multimedia designer,